stillya/lolspolls/README.md

   </a>
 </p>

 > It's application for creating polls and collecting data from them.
-It was created for OMGTU purposes.
+It was created for OmSTU purposes.

 ## Install